razuz/vmcloak/docs/vbox.rst

 VirtualBox
 ==========

-As of this moment VMCloak only supports VirtualBox (i.e., no VMWare, KVM, etc.)

 VMCloak requires the hostonly interface ``vboxnet0`` in order to communicate with the Virtual Machine.
 If ``vboxnet0`` is not yet running (VMCloak will inform you about this), then :ref:`you have to create vboxnet0